osteele/html2cheatsheet/README.md

 ## To do

-Generalize this to work with other applications, e.g. Apple Motion.
+- Generalize this to work with other applications, e.g. Apple Motion.
+- Simplify the installation; maybe port to Ruby

+## License

+MIT